urban-wombat/flattables/cmd/flattablesc/README.md

 Run `flattablesc -h` to see usage.

-Try especially `-d` Dry run (also turns on verbose) to find out ahead of time what and where generated code will be written.
+Try especially `-d` dry-run (also turns on verbose) to find out ahead of time what and where generated code will be written.

 Generates `FlatBuffers` and `FlatTables` code (to call from your programs) to write and read `FlatBuffers []byte` arrays.